b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 The Sri Vamadeva Samhita may or may not be technically Pancharatriya.
 Its status is yet to be determined with veracity.
 The Catalogue makes reference to neither a published samhita of this name nor an unpublished manuscript of same.
 But, a number of Pancharatra Samhitas do explicitly reference a Vamadeva Samhita.
 I have as yet neither securedacopy of this version, nor the published copy of the Vamadevav published by memory in 1972, under Bamdev Samhita.
 Also, the script and language of the 1972 publication is yet to be determined.

+### RAY, G. ###

+* Ray, Gary L. (n.d.).
+'The Northern Ch'an School and Sudden Versus Gradual Enlightenment Debates in China and Tibet'.
+Thezensite.com Source: http://www.thezensite.com/ZenEssays/HistoricalZen/ Sudden_vs_Gradual_Ray.html (accessed: Thursday, July 25, 2024), Source: https://archive.org/details/ray-gary-l.-n.-d..-the-northern-chan-school-sudden-versus-gradual-enlightenment- (accessed: Thursday, July 25, 2024)

+**Purport:**<br>
+...

+### RAY, S. ###

+* Ray (alt.
+Rai/Roy), Sunul Chandra (1970, 1957).
+'Early History and Culture of Kashmir'.
+With a Foreward by Sardar K.M.
+Panikkar.
+Second revised edition.
+(Note: First edition published in 1957.).
+New Delhi, India: Munshiram Manoharlal.
+Source: https://archive.org/details/in.ernet.dli.2015.131574 (accessed: Friday, August 30, 2024)

+**Purport:**<br>
+...

 ### RAYCHAUDHURI, H. ###

 * Raychaudhuri, Hemchandra (1936, 1920).
 'Materials for the Study of the Early History of the Vaishnava Sect'.
 Second edition, revised and enlarged.
 (NB: First edition published in 1920.).
 Calcutta, Bengal, India: University of Calcutta (University Press: Bhupendralal Banerjee).
+Source: https://archive.org/details/in.ernet.dli.2015.148629 (accessed: Friday, July 12, 2024)

 **Purport:**<br>
-Raychaudhuri was of the avowed and clear position that Sri Vasudeva-Krishna was a person nested in history around whom there had been much subsequent poetic embellishment and accretion.
+Raychaudhuri was of the avowed and clear position that Sri Vasudeva-Krishna was a person nested in history around whom there has been much subsequent poetic and pastoral embellishment and accretion.
 Raychaudhuri sought to clear the field with this watershed survey.
-I value the poetic accretion, but honour his point.
+I value the poetic and pastoral accretion, but honour and appreciate 9his point.

 * Raychaudhuri, Hemchandra (1975, 1920).
 'Materials for the Study of the Early History of the Vaishnava Sect'.
 (NB: This 1975 volume, is properly, an imprint of the first edition of 1920.
 It declares its status as the "\[s]econd edition", but it is technically an imprint of the first edition and contains Frontmatter intact and does not bear the "revised and enlarged" components of the 1936 second edition; revised and enlarged with additional and altered Frontmatter.).
 New Delhi, India: Oriental Books Reprint Corporation.
 Source: https://archive.org/details/dli.ernet.170061 (accessed: Wednesday, July 23, 2025)

+**Purport:**<br>
+...

+### REDDY, D. ###

+* Reddy, Dr. D. Narasimha \[Telegu: డా॥ డి నరసింహా రెడ్డి ; IAST: Ḍā. Ḍi Narasiṃhā Reḍḍi] (1990).
+'A Study of Yogapada of Padma-Samhita in the Light of Patanjali Yoga-Darshana \[Telegu: పాద్మ సంహితలోని యోగపాదము పతంజలి యోగదర్శనము - ఒక పరిశీలన ; IAST: Pādma Saṃhitāloni Yogapādamu Patañjali Yogadarśanamu - Oka Pariśīlana]'.
+With a Foreward in English by Dr. M. Narasimhachary dated 1990.
+(Note: In Telegu.)
+(Note: Published with the financial assistance of Tirumala Tirupati Devasthanams under their scheme: Aid to Publish Religious Books.).
+Tirupati \[Telegu: తిరుపతి ; IAST: Tirupati], Andhra Pradesh, India: 'Sudarshan Publications \[Telegu: సుదర్శన్ పబ్లికేషన్స్ ; IAST: Sudarśana Pablikēṣans]'.
+Source: https://archive.org/details/in.ernet.dli.2015.385275 (accessed: Tuesday, September 10, 2024)

+**Purport:**<br>
+...

+### REDDY, P. ###

+* Reddy, Prabhavati (2016).
+'The Vaishnava Appropriation of Vedic Fires in the Vaikhanasa Tradition: A New Ritual System for Image Worship'.
+Shivdasani Lecture, May 26, 2016.
+(An audio recording of the lecture is downloadable.
+No transcript is provided.).
+The Oxford Centre for Hindu Studies.
+Source: https://legacy.ochs.org.uk/lectures/by-name-sorter/Dr Prabhavati Reddy (accessed: Monday, July 15, 2024)

+**Purport:**<br>
+Reddy writes the following about her lecture on the OCHS site: "The Vaikhanasas are a small South Indian community of Vaisnava Brahmins who have traditionally engaged in conducting temple worship by following their distinctive ritual system.
+The name Vaikhanasa derives from Sage Vikhanas, who is attributed with the authorship of the Vaikhanasa Sutras and with the founding of the Vaikhanasa School.
+The Vaikhanasa regards itself as part of the Vaisnava tradition orthodoxy because of its close adherence to Vedic religion and its presence within the Taittiriya School of the Black Yajurveda.
+The Vaikhanasa ritual literature on domestic and temple worship both in text and practice reflect this tradition's strong influences from the Srauta sacrificial cult and its fire rituals.
+This lecture will explore the ways in which the concept of Vedic fires is appropriated in the typical Vaisnava way by formulating a new ritual system for image worship (samurtarcana) in a temple setting within the Vaikhanasa School.
+We will examine the concepts of Triple Fires (tretagni) and Five Fires (pancagni) within the context of triple images (bimbatrayi) and fivefold images (pancabera).
+Also considered are the ways in which the Vedic ideas of fire sacrifice are rearticulated with new meanings and interpretations for the theistic, temple-based religion of Visnu as Venkatesvara."

+### REDMONDS, G. ###

+* Redmonds, George (2004).
+'Names and History: People, Places and Things'.
+London, England, U.K.: Hambledon and London.
+ISBN 185285426X. https://archive.org/details/redmonds-george-2004.-names-and-history-people-places-and-things (accessed: Tuesday, September 03, 2024)

 **Purport:**<br>
 ...